anm/anm.github.com/blog/_posts/2012-06-27-Maplin-Solar-Briefcase.md

 I decided to read up on solarvoltaics and maximum power point tracking (MPPT) which someone had mentioned to me.
 The wikipedia page on <a href="http://en.wikipedia.org/wiki/Maximum_power_point_tracking">MPPT</a>
 shows this plot of the VI curves from a solar cell model.
+Reassuringly my data
+(<a href="/res/2012-06-27-Maplin-Solar-Briefcase/lamp">lamp</a>,
+<a href="/res/2012-06-27-Maplin-Solar-Briefcase/sun">sun</a>)
-Reassuringly <a href="/res/2012-06-27-Maplin-Solar-Briefcase">my data</a> follows this general shape.
+follows this general shape.

 <img
 src="http://upload.wikimedia.org/wikipedia/commons/d/d8/Solar-Cell-IV-curve-with-MPP.png"